yemisprojects/eks-infra/README.md

 kubectl delete mutatingwebhookconfigurations defaulting.webhook.karpenter.sh
 ```

-Note that you will need to generate access keys for the eksadmin1 user and run the commands above locally with its credential
+Note that you will need to generate access keys for the eksadmin1 user, create a new aws profile locally and run the commands above with the new profile